-If you would like to get your pet fixed here’s what you can do:
+If you would like to get your pet fixed here’s what you need to do:

-BUT our commitment is to fix dogs and cats whenever possible without a complicated application process.
 If you need our help, we will give it.
-Email us at firstname.lastname@example.org and give us information about your pet: breed, age, gender, health issues and your contact information including which city you live in, and we will set up an appointment for you.
+Email us at: email@example.com and give us information about your pet: breed, age, gender, health issues and your contact information including which city you live in, and we will connect you with a program that can help you.

-We do not require a co-payment, but if you can help cover the cost that helps us do more for everyone else who needs help.
-For example if you have a large breed female dog who needs spaying that costs us anywhere from $150 – $250.
+We do not require a co-payment, but as we cover the cost of these surgeries, we appreciate any contribution you can make.
+Then we can do more for everyone else who needs help.
+For example if you have a large breed female dog who needs spaying that costs us anywhere from $175 – $250.
 Please consider making a donation via PayPal when you ask for help.
 Any amount helps.

-There are lots of great reasons to get your animal spayed or neutered but here’s 2:
+Here are two great reasons to get your animal spayed or neutered:

 1. The health and safety of your pet

-Your pet will be healthier, be less likely to develop certain cancers, be less likely to roam and less likely to get into fights.
+Your pet will be healthier, be less likely to develop certain cancers, be less likely to roam or to get into fights.

-Female dogs and cats are at risk from mammary tumours (often fatal in cats) and pyometra, an infection of the uterus which can be fatal if not treated.
+Female dogs and cats are at risk from mammary tumours (often fatal in cats) and pyometra, an infection of the uterus which is fatal if not treated.

 2. Every 8 seconds in the United States a dog or cat is euthanised in an animal shelter

-Unfortunately the above statement is true.
-We are just being too careless in breeding animals for which there are not enough homes.
-Even if you think your dog or cat is a rare breed, over 25% of animals in shelters are purebreeds, many of which have been bought from puppy mills, pet stores or breeders and then surrendered or abandoned.
-We understand the desire to ‘just let my dog have one litter’, but the problem is the dogs are paying the highest price – with their lives.
+Unfortunately that statement is true.
+We are careless when we breed animals for which there are not enough homes.
+Pitbulls and bully breeds and chihuahuas and chi mixes are the breeds more frequently killed in shelters.
+Even if you think your dog or cat is a rare breed, over 25% of animals in shelters are purebreeds, many of which have been bought from puppy mills, pet stores or breeders.
+We understand the desire to ‘just let my dog have one litter’, but the dogs are paying the highest price – with their lives.
 If you love your pet – get it fixed.
 And let us help you.

-If you live in the East Bay and need your cat fixed, the Fix Our Ferals clinic in Richmond has low-cost rates for feral cat caretakers and slightly higher (but still low compared to regular vets) rates for owners of domestic cats.
-This organization is nothing short of a miracle!!
+If you live in the East Bay and need your cat fixed, the ANIMAL FIX CLINIC used to be Fix Our Ferals in Richmond has low-cost rates for feral cat caretakers and slightly higher (but still low compared to regular vets) rates for owners of domestic cats.